Tide Original Powder is probably one of the most often recommended detergents for cloth diapers, and for good reason!

 Personally, I’m not too concerned about staining.
 I’m only concerned about cleanliness.
 So if they’re clean but have a little stain, I’m okay with that.

-Another item to consider is that plant-based detergents definitely need to be used with hot water (at least for diapers–you could probably use Biokleen and cold water on less-soiled laundry), whereas with Tide you could probably get away with washing on cold for diapers.
+Another item to consider is that plant-based detergents need to be used with hot water (at least for diapers–you could probably use Biokleen and cold water on less-soiled laundry), whereas with Tide you could probably get away with washing on cold for diapers.

 Pros and Cons for Biokleen